henrywinn/ridedonor/README.md

 Okay so this is how you get the server started:
-Run command: `docker-compse up --build`
+Run command: `docker-compose up --build`

 That will build the docker image which compiles the source and starts the server.
 Once it's done, you can go to `localhost:8080/ping` and if it sends something back you're golden.
 If not, well idk.